 How to Fluff a Pillow in the Dryer – 3 Easy Tips!

 How to fluff a pillow in the dryer is a chore everyone has to do at least once in their life.
 Fluffing a pillow can be one of the most tiring things you can do, especially if you use it every day.
-Here’s how to fluff a bamboo pillow in the dryer.
+Here’s how to fluff a pillow top mattress in the dryer.

 Most people don’t realize this, but not all bamboo pillows are the same.
 A lot of people fluff their pillows in the dryer by putting on their pillow cases and dragging them out of the dryer.
 This is not the best way to do it.